kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md

 \(1\) The course may include training in a combination of full flight simulators, flight training devices, and aviation training devices, provided it is representative of the aircraft for which the course is approved, meets the requirements of this section, and the training is given by an authorized instructor.

-\(2\) Training in a full flight simulator that meets the requirements of §141.41(a) may be credited for a maximum of 35 percent of the total flight training hour requirements of the approved course, or of this section, whichever is less.
+\(2\) Training in a full flight simulator that meets the requirements of [[Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md#§141.41   Full flight simulators, flight training devices, aviation training devices, and training aids.|§141.41]](a) may be credited for a maximum of 35 percent of the total flight training hour requirements of the approved course, or of this section, whichever is less.

-\(3\) Training in a flight training device that meets the requirements of §141.41(a) or an aviation training device that meets the requirements of §141.41(b) may be credited for a maximum of 25 percent of the total flight training hour requirements of the approved course, or of this section, whichever is less.
+\(3\) Training in a flight training device that meets the requirements of [[Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md#§141.41   Full flight simulators, flight training devices, aviation training devices, and training aids.|§141.41]](a) or an aviation training device that meets the requirements of [[Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md#§141.41   Full flight simulators, flight training devices, aviation training devices, and training aids.|§141.41]](b) may be credited for a maximum of 25 percent of the total flight training hour requirements of the approved course, or of this section, whichever is less.

 \(4\) Training in a combination of flight simulators, flight training devices, or aviation training devices, described in paragraphs (c)(2) and (3) of this section, may be credited for a maximum of 35 percent of the total flight training hour requirements of the approved course, or of this section, whichever is less.
-However, credit for training in a flight training device and aviation training device, that meets the requirements of §141.41(b), cannot exceed the limitation provided for in paragraph (c)(3) of this section.
+However, credit for training in a flight training device and aviation training device, that meets the requirements of [[Volume 3/H Schools and other certificated agencies/0141 Pilot schools.md#§141.41   Full flight simulators, flight training devices, aviation training devices, and training aids.|§141.41]](b), cannot exceed the limitation provided for in paragraph (c)(3) of this section.

 \(d\) Each approved course must include the flight training on the approved areas of operation listed in this section that are appropriate to the aircraft category and class rating course—